Haxdavid/datacentric-ai/README.md

-# Influence of Label Noise on Time Series Classification
-### A Data-Centric Framework for Large-Scale Evaluation of Performance Degradation under Label Noise
+# A Data-Centric Framework for Large-Scale Evaluation of Performance Degradation under Label Noise in TSC

 ## 📌 Project Overview
 This repository accompanies the Master's thesis *“Empirical Evaluation of a Data-Centric Framework for Time Series Classification: Investigating Machine Learning and Deep